vuejs/vue-cli/docs/guide/mode-and-env.md

 VUE_APP_SECRET=secret
 ```

 For more detailed env parsing rules, please refer to [the documentation of `dotenv`](https://github.com/motdotla/dotenv#rules).
+We also use [dotenv-expand](https://github.com/motdotla/dotenv-expand) for variable expansion (available in Vue CLI 3.5+).

 Loaded variables will become available to all `vue-cli-service` commands, plugins and dependencies.